This is an iHeart podcast here for our final news roundup and information overload.

 If we're talking about the cancellation of student debt, if we're talking about Medicare for all, you know, these are issues which have the groundswell of popular support across this country.

-Or whether it is the end goal of seizing the means of production, um, where we do not have the same level of support at this very moment.
+But then there are also other issues that we firmly believe in, whether it's BDS, right, or whether it's the end goal of seizing the means of production, where we do not have the same level of support at this very moment.

 Yeah, it's unbelievable.

-Seizing the means of production, we need socialism.
+Seizing the means of production.

-Um this is the same thing you always wonder with Bernie Sanders, too, is what part of the planet are they looking to when they talk about socialism?
+This is the same thing you always wonder with Bernie Sanders, too, is what part of the planet are they looking to when they talk about socialism?

 They gave that up 40 years ago.